JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Considering opening message per D (might even be per user as well), that will display each time D is opened.
 How is it entered, who enters / deletes / edits it, and how is it displayed - modal (another one!), popup and for how long, and how is it closed, and how does it look to fit in?
     - have group of D (better name ...) of severalDs = used on filtering when Open D.  Maybe called bookmarks?
     - have D views on a D = set of filters and settings applied.
 Currently this is just another Snapshot ...
 Make it easy to switch, and then attach a VIEW to a message ...
+    - Save keeps all snapshots and undo actions, forever.
+Thus, can see how things looked like at any point in the past.
+It must be clearly marked for the user.
+Must also be able to search the list, and see a list of undo actions.
+Also, do we discard all undo actions when a snapshot is taken, or not.
+Think clearly about it.

     Data:
     ----